In: Cars, Transport, Technology.

 https://washingtonpost.com/technology/2019/12/17/what-does-your-car-know-about-you-we-hacked-chevy-find-out

-Our privacy experiment found that automakers collect data through hundreds of sensors and an always-on Internet connection
+Our privacy experiment found that automakers collect data through hundreds of sensors and an always-on Internet connection.
+Driving surveillance is becoming hard to avoid.

 Why Tesla is a privacy nightmare